Equivariant Denoisers for Image Restoration: -Equivariant Regularization by Denoising

 \subsection{Examples of equivariant scores}

 The equivariant formulation generalizes recent works in the literature that we recall here.
 Moreover, we present new examples of equivariant scores that are included in our general framework.

-\paragraph{Finite set of isometries} The authors of \cite{terris2024equivariant} proposed an equivariant version of Plug-and-Play for a finite set of linear isometric transformation $\G$ with the uniform distribution on $\G$, i.e. $\forall g \in \G, \pi(g) = \frac{1}{|\G|}$.
-Because $g$ is linear and an isometry, we get $\fJ_g^T(x) = g^{-1}$.
+\paragraph{Finite set of isometries} The authors of \cite{terris2024equivariant} proposed an equivariant version of PnP for a finite set of linear isometric transformations $\G$ with the uniform distribution on $\G$, i.e. $\forall g \in \G, \pi(g) = \frac{1}{|\G|}$.
+Since $g$ is a linear isometry, $\fJ_g^T(x) = g^{-1}$.
 In this case, the $\pi$-equivariant denoiser~\eqref{eq:equiv_denoiser} and regularization~\eqref{eq:equiv_score} are respectively defined by

 \paragraph{Infinite set of isometries} To generalize the previous example, we can propose an infinite set $\G$ of isometries, e.g. sub-pixel rotations for which $\pi$ can be seen as the angular distribution.
 In this case, $\forall g \in \G, \forall x \in \R^d,\ \fJ_g^T(x) = g^{-1}$ and then